sjpollard/COMS20011_2020/labs/README.md

 ## SSH Port forwarding for Option 2
 This option will remove latency issues from the graphical interface of option 2.

-Instead of rendering Jupyter Notebook on the lab machines, you can render it on a browser of your local machine.
-This will remove most latency issues.
-To do this you need to forward the port used by Juypter Notebook to a port on your local machine.

-Steps below show how to map ports using ssh and to render Juypter Notebook on your local machine:
+This allows you to open Jupyter Notebook in a browser on your local machine while still running it on a lab machine.

-1. Map a port on your machine to a free port on the lab machines (e.g. 7373)
+1. Map a free port on your machine (e.g. 6006) to a free port on the lab machine (e.g. 7373)

        ```ssh -L 6006:localhost:7373 -J user@seis.bris.ac.uk user@rd-mvb-linuxlab.bristol.ac.uk```

-2. Run jupyter notebook on the specified port 7373
+2. Run jupyter notebook on the port mapped to your local machine: 7373

       ```/opt/anaconda3-4.4.0/bin/jupyter notebook --no-browser --port 7373```

 3. Open localhost:6006 in a web browser on your local machine and enter the token provided by Jupyter Notebook.

 ## Locally installing Anaconda